Ukrainians in the Estonian labour market

 2. Foreigners residing in Estonia on the basis of a residence permit are, in general, permitted to work in Estonia.
 The issue of residence permits to third-country nationals and persons with undetermined citizenship is regulated by the Aliens Act.
 A residence permit may be temporary or long-term.

-3. Short-term employees are foreigners who are legally staying in Estonia temporarily (for example, on the basis of a visa or visa waiver) and whose employment is registered with the Police and Border Guard Board before starting work.
+3. Short-term employees are foreigners who are legally staying in Estonia temporarily (for example, on the basis of a visa or visa waiver) and whose employment is registered with the Police and Border Guard Board before they start work.
 Short-term employment is permitted for up to 365 days within 455 consecutive days.
 Short-term employment is permitted for a longer period for employment as a teacher or a lecturer, for research work, for employment as a top specialist, and employment in a start-up company.
-Short-term employment as a seasonal worker is permitted for up to 270 within 365 consecutive days.
+Short-term employment as a seasonal worker is permitted for up to 270 days within 365 consecutive days.